bengtssonpalme/MPBIO-BBT045-2025/seq_tech/seq_tech_tutorial.md

 #### Step 3: Align sequences to reference

 Align the sequencing data to the reference genome using `bowtie2`.
+This will create the file `varicella.sam`
-The `\` symbol simply breaks the command across multiple lines for readability.
+The `\\` symbol simply breaks the command across multiple lines for readability.

 > (Computation time: 1 min)